etienne6/CSCI3055U_FinalProject/README.md

 ```

-## About open source library

-> _Describe at least one contribution by the open source
-community written in the language._
+## Android App Development with Kotlin (Specialized Library)

+> Please see the real-app folder

 # Analysis of the language